 No matter.
 That's how I like it.

-However, in spite of my predilection for a minimalistic lifestyle, there are still some strange and almost certainly superfluous things that I never travel without.
+However, in spite of my predilection for a minimal lifestyle, there are still some strange and undeniably superfluous things that I never travel without.

-I'm happy to share those things with you today:
+I'm happy to share some of those things with you today:

-10 Strange Items I take with me to Latin America
+10 Strange Items I Take to Latin America

 1) Shavette w/ Razor Blades

-It's a little-known fact that almost all of us are Vitamin D deficient.
-For the most part, our bodies get all other sufficient sources of vitamins so long as we are eating a balanced diet.
+It's a little-known fact that almost all of us are Vitamin D and/or Magnesium deficient.
+For the most part, our bodies get sufficient sources of other vitamins so long as we are eating a balanced diet.
 However, the D remains elusive and difficult to get enough of.
-This stuff can be prohibitively expensive in Latin America or downright impossible to find.
+This stuff can be prohibitively expensive in Latin America and sometimes difficult to find.
 I recommend you hit a Costco stateside and stock up before your next trip.
-Personally, I pack Fish Oil and Zinc as well - the Fish Oil is good for cardiovascular health and the Zinc...well, I don't really know what it does but it seems to give me more energy and help stave off colds.
+Personally, I pack Fish Oil and Zinc as well - the Fish Oil is apparently good for cardiovascular health and the Zinc...well, I don't really know what it does but I take it anyway.

 3) Talcum Powder